alshedivat/al-folio/_pages/about.md

 <details markdown="1">
   <summary markdown="span"> <b> What do I care about, academically? </b> </summary>

-  * Mathematical problems motivated by tangible, real-world questions.
+  * Tackling tangible, real-world questions with a principled mathematical approacj.
 These days, my work focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
 I also have side projects in deep learning.
 On the other hand, a lot of my undergraduate background was in geometry, topology and dynamics, with work in computer-assisted topology and geometry.
   * Increasing accessibility to and in higher mathematics and creating communities where ideas cross pollinate and people pull each other up.
 I have started the Stats, Physics, Astronomy, Math (SPAM) graduate student social initiative at the University of Michigan.
 I also co-founded and co-organize [Monsoon Math Camp](https://www.monsoonmath.org).
 I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.
 </details>

 <details markdown="1">
   <summary markdown="span"> <b> What am I doing these days? </b></summary>

+  * Interning at Microsoft in the advertiser optimization team under Ajith Moparthi, working on bidding algorithms and value maximization!
   * Collaborating with Yonathan Efroni (Meta), Aadirupa Saha (Apple), Nadav Merlis (ENSEA) on algorithms for bandit and reinforcement learning algorithms with feedback at varying costs and accuracies, also called multi-fidelity feedback.
-  * Working on unifying various reward and problem frameworks in reinforcement learning and bandits with Aldo Pacchiano (Broad Institute of MIT and Harvard) and Mirco Mutti (Politecnico di Milano)
-  * Designing optimal algorithms for offline-to-online transfer in latent bandits with Kevin Tan (University of Pennsylvania).
-  * Extending my work with Rishi Sonthalia (UCLA) and Kashvi Srivastava (UMich) to more complex denoising models.
-  * Working on algorithms for offline policy evaluation (OPE) in linear bandits, and the role of the geometry of action sets.
-  * Continuing work on our project from [LOGML 2022](https://www.logml.ai/)!
-I was a participant in Dr. Eli Meirom's group, planning to work on using RL for graph rewiring in GNNs to prevent oversquashing for long range problems.
-  * Thinking about extensions of De Finetti's theorem to decision processes.
+  * Thinking about principled approaches to data collection and learning for RLHF under real-world considerations.
+  * Formulating problems in learning under latent information and nonstationarity in bandits.
   * Organizing an interdepartmental social initiative, SPAM (Statistics, Physics, Astronomy, Mathematics).
   * Fleshing out ideas for more academic communities like Monsoon Math.